Coronavirus: Information for businesses

-The Government has set up a new website containing all the details of the schemes the Chancellor has announced to support businesses during the coronavirus (COVID-19) situation.
+The Government has published all the details of the schemes the Chancellor has announced to support businesses during the coronavirus (COVID-19) situation in one place on its website, GOV.UK.

 The Civil Contingencies Secretariat has developed a Business Continuity Management Toolkit in partnership with stakeholders to help the commercial and voluntary sector implement continuity plans.